-Whilst the Authority has some degree of confidence over the level of its National Park Grant funding for 2019/20, uncertainty remains about future years' settlements and their duration.
-In 2015/16 the Authority received a four year settlement which was the first time the Authority had been able to plan for such a period as prior years notifications had been provided on an annual basis.
+Whilst the Authority has some degree of confidence over the level of its National Park Grant funding for 2020/21, uncertainty remains about future years' settlements and their duration.
+The impact of COVID-19 on the income it receives from its toll payers could be considerable depending on how long lockdown extends for both Private and Hire Craft Tolls.
+Differing scenarios have been modelled and support is being sought from DEFRA to help with any potential shortfall.
 Cuts to National Park Grant in years 2010/11 to 2015/16 has meant the Authority has already restructured from four Directorates to two.
-If there were future reductions to the National Park grant beyond 2019/20 it would mean difficult decisions would need to be made to determine future services.
-This uncertainty is further emphasised by the outcome of the Comprehensive Spending Review, which at this stage the timing is still to be determined.
-Whilst increases from Toll income has helped minimise the impact, this income cannot be spent on National Park purposes.
-The current level of reserves means that such impact would be cushioned in the short term until the longer vision of services is determined; however this is not sustainable in the longer term.
+If there were future reductions to the National Park grant beyond 2021/22 it would mean difficult decisions would need to be made to determine future services.
+This uncertainty is further emphasised by the outcome of the Comprehensive Spending Review, which was delayed for an additional year in 2019.
+The current level of National Park reserves means that such impact would be cushioned in the short term until the longer vision of services is determined; however, this is not sustainable in the longer term.